 I’m excited and grateful.
 It’s a huge thing to join a show that is so loved and cherished by many, but I get to experience it with the greatest bunch of people.
 Nadia, Dan, Lauren and Angel are the most talented, fun and generous actors.
 I feel really honored to be a part of such a special group and that we get to board this crazy rollercoaster together.

 How would Eleanor Matsuura do in a real zombie apocalypse?

 I ain’t afraid of no zombie!
-Like Yumiko, as long as I had my crew with me, I’d be just fine. .)
+Like Yumiko, as long as I had my crew with me, I’d be just fine.
+(Continues on next page.)

 A fatigued survivor who understands there is safety in numbers.
 He values what is beautiful and hopeful and makes us uniquely human.
 Played by Dan Fogler (Fantastic Beasts and Where to Find Them, Balls of Fury).